In this article, we'll cover Geckoboard features that will help unlock more valuable insights from your Zendesk data.

 Similarly, if you are monitoring the overall FRT of the entire team, you can drill down to see how individual agents are performing and how they are impacting the metric.

-If you are using Omnichannel Routing, you can create this using our Zendesk Agent Status data source.
+If you are using Omnichannel Routing, you can create a view of your teams' status using our Zendesk Agent Status data source.

 Compare historical metrics to see how their relationship evolves